altar31/altar31/README.md

 ## 👨‍🔬 Science

-Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Scientific computing**, **Deep Learning/Machine Learning algorithms** development for **computer vision**, **time-series analysis** and **data-driven scientific discoveries**.
+Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Scientific computing** and **Deep Learning/Machine Learning algorithms** development for **computer vision** and **data-driven scientific discoveries**.
 Along the way, I also developed an interest in **Artificial General Intelligence** (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment.
-Finally, i'm an [open science](https://elifesciences.org/articles/16800) advocate !
+Finally, I'm an [open science](https://elifesciences.org/articles/16800) advocate !

 My main research interests are :
 * 🤖 Neural Architecture Search and High-performance machine learning
 * 👓 Deep Learning for computer vision with an emphasis on images segmentation applications
-* 〰〰 Machine Learning/Deep Learning for time series analysis
-* 🧮 Scientific computing with an emphasis in Multiphysics Finite Element simulations (development of open source simulation codes)
+* 🧮 Scientific computing with an emphasis in Multiphysics Finite Element simulations

 [You can find my ORCID record](https://orcid.org/0000-0003-1579-2859) and my [researchgate](https://www.researchgate.net/profile/Damien-Sicard)